jgilbertmerlyn/emergenceai.github.io/_posts/2024-03-28-distilling-the-web-agent.md

 2. A scalable skills registry architecture where atomic actions or sensing mechanisms can be easily plugged in with their capability manifest, and the agent automatically starts using that capability in the next set of task executions.

 We believe that highly capable web agents may be the path to extensive automation.
 They could perhaps lead to the creation of general task-performing intelligence capabilities, seeing as a big part of our digital world is web-based.
 We also believe, however, that these generally capable web agents will co-exist with agents that are highly specialized toward some mission-critical complex task that requires extreme accuracy.
 This presents a huge opportunity for enterprise workflow automation, where the tools are increasingly web-based and workflows are task-specific, which lends itself to using a configurable agent architecture for automation.

+Our [code is now live and open-source on GitHub](https://github.com/EmergenceAI/Agent-E), where we invite you to collaborate with us and where we have an ambitious [list of to-dos](https://github.com/EmergenceAI/Agent-E?tab=readme-ov-file#todo).

 ## References<a id="references"></a>